adshares/adshares-docs/protocol/infrastructure/infra_dsi.rst

 might be part of :ref:`Adshares Protocol <adshares-protocol>` in case :ref:`Ad Pay Module <protocol-definitions-apm>` is externalized and delivered by a third-party :ref:`Software Provider <protocol-definitions-softwareprovider>`.
 If this is the case, :ref:`Demand-Side Platform <protocol-definitions-dsp>` calls its :ref:`Ad Pay Module <protocol-definitions-apm>` to outsource to it the process of generating :ref:`Payment Reports <protocol-definitions-paymentreport>`.

+The details of the communication between :ref:`Demand-Side Platform <protocol-definitions-dsp>` and its :ref:`Ad Pay Module <protocol-definitions-apm>` are described in the :ref:`Ad Pay Service <protocol-services-apm>` section.